 Here's a fig that was grown on a pole while gently coaxing its roots downwards.
 Drip irrigation with dilute hydroponic solution helped to keep the growing roots moist while supplying the nutrients needed for growth.
 The 2-part solution manufactured for growing hydroponic strawberries works well for this.

 The photo was taken (November 2012) after attaching the plant to the trunk of Maiden's wattle (Acacia maidenii) and planting the lower root ball in a pile of leaf mulch.
-Now (May 2014) fig roots are growing around the supporting tree.
+By 2015, fig roots were growing around the supporting tree.
 How will it look in 10 year's time?